LL Flooring Files for Bankruptcy, Will Shut 94 Stores Nationwide

 0:00

-LL Flooring, a specialty retailer of hard-surface flooring, has filed for bankruptcy and is looking to sell its business after facing liquidity issues.
+LL Flooring, a specialty retailer of hard-surface flooring, has filed for Chapter 11 bankruptcy protection and is looking to sell its business after facing liquidity issues.

-The Chapter 11 bankruptcy request was filed in the U.S. Bankruptcy Court for the District of Delaware on Sunday.
-The company is pursuing a “going-concern sale” of its business, indicating LL Flooring will sell the assets to a buyer while keeping intact all of the things required to continue running the enterprise.
+The bankruptcy request was filed in the U.S. Bankruptcy Court for the District of Delaware on Aug.
+11. The company is pursuing a “going-concern sale” of its business, indicating LL Flooring will sell the assets to a buyer while keeping intact all of the things required to continue running the enterprise.

-The company operates around 430 retail stores across 46 states in the United States, Holly Etlin, chief restructuring officer, said in a court filing.
+The company, formerly known as Lumber Liquidators, operates about 430 retail stores across 46 states in the United States, Chief Restructuring Officer Holly Etlin said in a court filing.

 The business has started winding down 94 underperforming stores, with these outlets expected to be vacated by September.
 Store closing sales at these locations have already begun.
 LL Flooring said it could pursue additional store closures.

 The firm has received $130 million in financing commitment from a group led by Bank of America, which is expected to help keep the business running during bankruptcy proceedings, according to an Aug.
-11 press release.
+11 statement.

 Etlin said that LL Flooring has faced “multiple setbacks” in recent years which constrained its liquidity and forced the company to eventually file for bankruptcy.

-Specifically, Eltin cited a “challenging macroeconomic environment” following the COVID-19 pandemic as a key trigger to the firm’s woes.
-During the pandemic, the U.S. housing market went into an “overdrive,” she said in the filing.
+Specifically, Etlin cited a “challenging macroeconomic environment” following the COVID-19 pandemic as a key trigger to the firm’s woes.
+During the COVID-19 pandemic, the U.S. housing market went into an “overdrive,” she said in the filing.

-“With more consumers forced to stay at home due to government-mandated lockdowns, consumers used this time to invest in home improvement projects with the excess cash flow typically spent on entertainment and travel, driving a meaningful increase in demand for flooring and flooring-related products.”
+“With more consumers forced to stay at home due to government-mandated lockdowns, consumers used this time to invest in home improvement projects with the excess cash flow typically spent on entertainment and travel, driving a meaningful increase in demand for flooring and flooring-related products,” the filing reads.

-However, post-pandemic, the housing, repair, and remodeling markets were severely hit due to a fall in existing home sales, high interest rates, and an inflationary environment.
+However, after the COVID-19 pandemic, the housing, repair, and remodeling markets were severely hit because of a decline in existing home sales, high interest rates, and an inflationary environment.

-These factors “drove down home improvement spending and big-ticket discretionary spending, causing a decline in LL Flooring’s volume of transactions and average order size,” the filing said.
-LL Flooring also faced several regulatory issues as well as supply chain disruptions.
+“[These factors] drove down home improvement spending and big-ticket discretionary spending, causing a decline in LL Flooring’s volume of transactions and average order size,” the filing reads.
+LL Flooring also faced several regulatory issues and supply chain disruptions.

-“After comprehensive efforts to enhance our liquidity position in a challenging macro-environment, a determination was made that initiating this Chapter 11 process is the best path forward for the company,” said Charles Tyson, president and CEO of LL Flooring.
+“After comprehensive efforts to enhance our liquidity position in a challenging macro-environment, a determination was made that initiating this Chapter 11 process is the best path forward for the company,” Charles Tyson, president and CEO of LL Flooring, said.

 “Today’s step is intended to provide LL Flooring with additional time and financial flexibility as we reduce our physical footprint and close certain stores while pursuing a going-concern sale of the rest of our business.”